 Does OSU have camps at any locations other than the main campus?

 At this time, all Ohio State camps are held on campus in Columbus.

 The tax ID is 31-6025986.

-Parents, guardians, campers and other spectators are not permitted to film any camp activities.
+Are parents, guardians, campers or other spectators permitted to film or photograph camp activities?

 Parents, guardians and other spectators may take photographs during camp provided that: (1) they remain in the public spectator areas; (2) the photography does not interfere with camp activities; (3) they cease taking pictures if requested by a member of the camp staff; and (4) photographs of campers are only taken with their consent.

 Campers may take pictures of camp staff and other campers (with their consent) at the conclusion of a camp.

 The inappropriate use of cell phones, cameras, imaging and other digital devices is prohibited in showers, restrooms, changing room or other areas where privacy is expected by participants.

 ONLINE REGISTRATION QUESTIONS